bishoybassem/aws-jenkins/README.md

 # AWS Jenkins

-This project sets up a secure scalable Jenkins cluster on AWS using Terraform.
+This project sets up a highly available, scalable, and secure Jenkins cluster on AWS using Terraform.

 ## Features
 The setup features the following: